Coat of arms of Pope Benedict XVI: Moor of Freising

 The Moor's head is a heraldic charge associated with Wörth, Upper Bavaria, Germany.
 The origin of the Moor's head in Freising is not entirely known.
 It typically faces to the heraldic right, the viewer's left (dexter in heraldic terms) and is depicted in natural brown colour caput Aethiopum (literally "Ethiopian head") with red lips, crown and collar.
-This is the ancient emblem of the Diocese of Freising, founded in the 8th century, which became a metropolitan archdiocese with the name of München und Freising in 1818, subsequent to the Concordat between Pius VII and King Maximilian Joseph of Bavaria (5 June 1817).
+This is the ancient emblem of the Diocese of Freising, founded in the 8th century, which became a metropolitan archdiocese with the name of Munich and Freising in 1818, subsequent to the Concordat between Pius VII and King Maximilian Joseph of Bavaria (5 June 1817).

 The Moor's head is fairly common in European heraldry.
 It still appears today in the arms of Sardinia and Corsica, as well as in the blazons of various noble families.
 Italian heraldry, however, usually depicts the Moor wearing a white band around his head instead of a crown, indicating a slave who has been freed; whereas in German heraldry the Moor is shown wearing a crown.
 The Moor's head is common in the Bavarian tradition and is known as the caput Ethiopicum or the Moor of Freising.